 The PAIs are intrinsically linked to DPAM's commitment to reduce the negative impact of the Sub-fund's investments by avoiding activities or behaviors that may significantly hinder sustainable and inclusive growth.
-This commitment is incorporated into the entire research and investment process.
+This commitment is incorporated throughout the research and investment process from its incorporation.